 - LED flameless candles

 1. Bleaching pinecones lightens the color to tones from creamy white to gray.
 The bleached pinecones are simple to make, just be sure to allow up to a week for them to dry and open.
 Follow the step-by-step for bleaching pinecones.

 You can also use found pinecones or decorative pinecones that are cleaned and treated.

-3. Source greenery from your landscape and your neighbors (ask first).
+3. Source greenery from your landscape and your neighbors (ask permission first).
 Select a variety so that you can layer the branches along the garland.
 Use hand pruners to trim the branches to pieces about 12 inches long.

 4. Begin by assembling bundles of greenery.
-Start with a large branch like magnolia, and layer in pine and other evergreens.
+Start with a large branch of magnolia, and layer in pine and other evergreens.
 Wrap tightly with floral wire.
 Add pinecones to each bundle, wrapping the wire tightly around the greenery stems.

 5. Cut a length of jute twine the length of your mantel or as long as you desire the garland to be.
 Twist the floral wire along the top 3 inches of the jute twine.
 Place a bundle of greenery over the twine on the left side, securing it to the twine with floral wire.
 Continue along the length of the twine, adding bundles and wrapping with floral wire.

 7. Display the garland on a mantel or table.
 Fill in with extra leaves and pine cones.
-Add a warm glow with micro LED lights and LED flameless candles.
+Add a warm glow with LED lights and LED flameless candles.